Advanced-ML/Adversarial-fine-tuning-Robust-Super-Resolution-without-using-adversarial-training/README.md

 ### Latent Diffusion
+Change the name of the folder LDM to ldm.
 Run the following commands associated with the installation of packages.
 Be carefull, the taming transformer folder must be inside of /LDMA.
 Create an empty directory with the name logs within the directory LDMA.
 ```
 !git clone https://github.com/CompVis/taming-transformers
 !pip install -e ./taming-transformers